This post is part of the series Budgets

 Keep in mind: My brother actually brought a bottle of Vodka from Duty free from the airport, so we didn’t have to buy much once we got there.
 I also didn’t super feel like going out and partying with my brother, ya know?

 I guess the real expense was New Year’s Eve when I actually went out, followed by the Capri Suns I bought to mix with the Vodka.
-I gotta tell you, that was pretty delicious.
+Keeping it real, that was pretty delicious.
 I poured them into a water bottle and that’s what I puttered around with, and it was mad tasty.
+But if you want the Reykjavik prices for different drinks, check the image above.

 Most of my friends went to warm places over winter break, so I got this awesome floaty 3 pack!
 One for me and one for my two best friends!